Reforming How Researchers Are Assessed

 - Synthesise outcomes into policy briefs and a revised OS-CAM2 for research(er) assessment

-OPUS will develop a set of interventions for Open Science toward a system that incentivises and rewards researchers to take up practices of providing open access to research outputs, early and open sharing of research, participation in open peer-review, measures to ensure reproducibility of results, and involving all stakeholders in co-creation.
+OPUS has developed a Researcher Assessment Framework and a set of interventions for Open Science, aiming to build a system that incentivises and rewards researchers for adopting practices such as open access to research outputs, early and open sharing of research, participation in open peer review, ensuring the reproducibility of results, and engaging all stakeholders in co-creation.

-The initiatives will include key (1) projects, (2) experts and organisations, (3) networks and schemes.
+The initiatives include key (1) projects, (2) experts and organisations, (3) networks and schemes.

-The literature reviews will focus on (1) research(er) assessment, (2) incentives and rewards, (3) precarity of research careers, (4) gender equality, (5) industry practices.
+The literature reviews focused on (1) research(er) assessment, (2) incentives and rewards, (3) precarity of research careers, (4) gender equality, (5) industry practices.

 LEAD: RESOLVO.eu